-Your name is a piece of your identity and how people and agencies are able to identify you.
+Your name is both a piece of your identity and how people and agencies are able to identify you.
 This makes changing one’s name an impactful process.
-The Court is wary of the reason for one’s changing their name thus the process is accordingly stringent.
-Legitimate reasons for requesting a Name Change usually focus on marital status, though there are others.
+The Court is wary of the reason for one’s changing their name, thus the process is accordingly stringent.
+Legitimate reasons for requesting a Name Change are usual based on marital status, though there are others.
 The Court has different standards for adults and children.
 Given the potential for abuse by adults, this seems only logical.
 However, ultimately, the decision is that of the Court.
 In order to best persuade the Court you should hire counsel to assist you in explaining your position.

 Adult Name Change

 The reason for your Name Change is crucial.
-For instance, a common reason like divorce is easily provided for as there are forms available at the Prothonotary’s office and a minimal fee to this end.
-However, the Court may be less amicable with respect to other rationale.
+For instance, a common reason like divorce is easily provided for, as there are forms available at the Prothonotary’s office, and a minimal fee to this end.
+However, the Court may be less amicable with respect to other rationales.

 Minor Name Change

 If both birth-parents consent to a Name Change for a young child, the Court will likely abide by their wishes.
-However, in the instance of contention the Court will look to “the best interest of the child” in making its determination.
+However, in the event of contention, the Court will look to “the best interest of the child” in making its determination.
 The Court looks to these factors:

 - (1) The existing and future relationship between parent and child.
 Will the change of name negatively impact the relationship?
 What is the nature of the child’s relationship with the parent’s extended family?
 Has the parent been a mainstay in the child’s life?
 Does the parent have a history of visitation?
 Have child support payments been maintained?